Lee Constable: Early life and education

 Constable grew up on a sheep farm in New South Wales.
 She undertook a double degree in science and arts, followed by honours in biology at Australian National University in Canberra.
-This was followed by a Master of Science Communication Outreach program at Australian National University.
+This was followed by a Master of Science Communication with the Australian National Centre for the Public Awareness of Science.

 Career

-As part of her Master of Science Communication Outreach program, Constable toured remote areas of Australia performing science shows involving fire as part of the Questacon Science Circus.
+As part of her Master of Science Communication program, Constable toured remote areas of Australia performing science shows involving fire as part of the Questacon Science Circus.
 She started SoapBox, a youth-run radio show on sustainability and social justice.

 Constable was the host of Scope, Network Ten's science show for children aged 7–13, from 2016 to 2020.
 Produced in association with CSIRO, the show aired on Network 10's channel 10 Peach.
 With Constable as presenter, the show became 'more intentionally accessible to kids who might not consider themselves stand-out students.'

 In 2018, she was part of the largest all-female Antarctica expedition with Homeward Bound.

 She also founded Co-Lab, an organisation that connects scientists and street artists to create live public science communication events, such as street art.
 She has spoken in industry events, including the Australian Science Communicators conference.
 She was selected by the Emerging Producer Program by the World Congress of Science and Factual Producers in 2018.
 She was awarded '2019 Alinta Energy – CEF Alumnus of the Year' by the Country Education Foundation of Australia.

 In 2019, to tie in with World Environment Day, Penguin published Constable's book How to Save the Whole Stinkin' Planet, illustrated by James Hart, under its Puffin imprint.

 She worked as a social media producer for The Conversation from 2022-2023 presenting TikTok and Instagram videos that translate the publication's articles for social media audiences.

 In 2024 she published her second book, 'How to Save the Whole Blinkin' Planet: A renewable energy adventure' with Penguin Random House Australia.

+Constable regularly hosts webinars for Refraction Media's Careers with STEM magazine.